'I was left to miscarry at home alone'

 Emily Daft 'lost faith' in doctors after being sent home to miscarry

-A woman who had a miscarriage at home after her local hospital refused to see her as spoken of her joy at finally giving birth.
+Emily Daft, who had a miscarriage at home after her local hospital refused to see her has spoken of her, joy at finally giving birth.

-The Queen's Medical Centre in Nottingham has apologised to Emily Daft, 25, for causing distress when she was sent home in January 2018.

-The 25-year-old, who has health issues and had miscarried before, gave birth to a girl, Ayla, on 17 December after "a fight" for IVF treatment.

 -